emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-Im going to go ahead and make a bar graph of my findings on top of the chart we just made on RStudio (timeofday_summary1).
-This will visulaly make clear average calories and steps by day of week and the order they will fall in.
+The following code creates a bar graph that represents the average calories burned and steps taken each day of the week, based on the findings above.
+It helps visualize how both calories and steps vary across different times of the day.

 <details>
 <summary>Show R Code</summary>